Delboy/EatMe/TESTING.md

 - Dietary labels were moving depending on the description length of each recipe.
 Changing the labels to relative position fixed this.

+- My script was causing a couple console errors which read 'Uncaught Type Error: Cannot read properties of null'.
+This was happening because the script was running on every page and searching for elements that only existed on a couple.
+I fixed this by wrapping the script in an if statement that made sure the elements were present before running the rest of the script.

 ### Unfixed

-- Theres a pylint error in models.py and test_admin.py that states 'User model imported from django.contrib.auth.models'.
-Nothing I tried could rectify this.
+- There's a pylint error in models.py and test_admin.py that states 'User model imported from django.contrib.auth.models'.
+I couldn't find a way to rectify this or understand the cause.